 "Resistance to treatment presents the biggest threat to the incredible progress that has been made in the fight against malaria in the past 20 years.
 We cannot afford to wait; this is why we are committing to advance the research and development of next-generation treatments," said Vas Narasimhan, CEO of Novartis.

 Drug discovery efforts at the Novartis Institute for Tropical Diseases (NITD) have delivered an industry-leading pipeline of drug candidates to address the emerging threat of resistance.
 Two antimalarials in development, KAF156 (ganaplacide) and KAE609 (cipargamin), offer new mechanisms of action against the disease and have the potential to offer simplified therapeutic regimens over current treatments.

-In 2020, NITD discovered another novel malaria therapy, INE963, a fast acting long-lasting antimalarial with an entirely new mechanism of action and is in early clinical trials.
-The molecule was developed with support from Medicines for Malaria Venture and received the organization’s “Project of the Year” award in 2020.
+In 2020, Novartis advanced another novel malaria therapy, INE963, a fast acting long-lasting antimalarial with an entirely new mechanism of action.
+INE963 is in early clinical trials.
+It is developed in collaboration with MMV and received the organization’s “Project of the Year” award in 2020.

 Going beyond the pill

 We aim to extend our contribution to areas beyond treatment.
 In Nigeria, we worked with Society for Family Health, one of the country’s largest NGOs, to strengthen access to diagnosis and treatment at patent and proprietary medicine vendor (PPMV) shops for children under age 5 with malaria in two states (Ebonyi and Kaduna).
 Since August 2020, nearly 37 000 children were treated at PPMV shops for malaria, pneumonia, and diarrhea.
 Further, 387 PPMVs were trained on integrated community case management (iCCM) to help expand access to first-line commodities for the diagnosis and treatment of these diseases.
 The project has now been handed over to the government for further implementation.